intel-analytics/ipex-llm/python/llm/src/bigdl/llm/serving/README.md

 For instance, assuming you have downloaded the `llama-7b-hf` from [HuggingFace](https://huggingface.co/decapoda-research/llama-7b-hf).
 Then, to use the `BigDL-LLM` as backend, you need to change name from `llama-7b-hf` to `bigdl-7b`.
 The key point here is that the model's path should include "bigdl" and should not include paths matched by other model adapters.

+A special case is `ChatGLM` models.
+For these models, you do not need to do any changes after downloading the model and the `BigDL-LLM` backend will be used automatically.

 #### Start the service